Lentz92/HuggyFit/README.md

 source ~/.config/fish/config.fish
 ```

-Now `huggyfit` will be available in your PATH permanently, even after system restarts.
+Now both `huggyfit` and `huggyfitui` will be available in your PATH permanently, even after system restarts.

 #### Other Shells